zachglee/EvolvingCellAutomata/README.md

 See the difference?
 It's the same set of `Matchers` as before, just rotated 90 degrees clockwise.
 Any rotation of a set of `Matchers` like this is called an `Isomorphism`.
 And the rule for when a gene executes its `Behavior` is: when its Matchers OR ANY ISOMORPHISM of its Matchers matches the adjacent squares.
 In the case that an `Isomorphism` matched, the `Direction` of the `Behavior` will be rotated accordingly.
 So in our example here, we would actually `Move` `Left` if this `Isomorphism` was what matched.

+### Mutation

+Normally when a `Cell` reproduces, its child has the exact same `Genes` as it.
+However, mutation has a chance to occur each reproduction.
+(Determined by the setting `MUTATION_CHANCE`) When it does occur, the mutant genome is generated using the genMutantGenes() function, which can be implemented however you like.
+In my case I replace a random number of the parents genes with new randomly generated genes to get the mutatnt child's genes.

+### Cell Behavior

 ### A Few Convenience Data Definitions
 * A Direction is a natural number `[0-3]` which represents one of the 4 directions. `[0=up, 1=right, 2=down, 3=left]`
 * A Position is a `{x:int, y:int}` representing a coordinate on a grid of squares.